-1.5.1 Stopify (working version)
+1.5.1 Stopify 0.2.0

 - Exposed the velocity estimator and set it as the default instead of reservoir.
-In our experiments, velocity performs better and has negligible overhead. - Added the .stackSize and .restoreFrames runtime options, which allow Stopify to simulate an arbitrarily deep stack. - Fixed a bug where programs that used return or throw in the default: case of a switch statement would not resume correctly.
+In our experiments, velocity performs better and has negligible overhead. - Added the .stackSize and .restoreFrames runtime options, which allow Stopify to simulate an arbitrarily deep stack. - Fixed a bug where programs that used return or throw in the default: case of a switch statement would not resume correctly. - Added the processEvent function to the Stopify API.